Stellar Blade: Portrayal of Eve

 According to Den of Geek, some critics argued that the marketing for Stellar Blade heavily leaned on the sexual appeal of Eve, with elements like revealing costumes and suggestive character designs being central to the game's promotional strategy.
-The game has also received an Adults Only rating in South Korea, attributed to its explicit content, including revealing outfits, violence, and suggestive imagery.
+The game has also received an Adults Only rating (also known as a 19-rating) in South Korea, attributed to its explicit content, including revealing outfits, violence, and suggestive imagery.
 TheGamer argued that the protagonist, while attractive, is "barely sexy at all," and that the lack of any real characterisation for Eve made the sexualised outfits "feel like she's playing dress up".
 Kim has defended some of these design choices by explaining that, from a third-person perspective, the player's view is predominantly directed at the back of the character, hence the emphasis on making this view appealing.
 He further elaborated that the design choices were made to entertain an adult audience.
 IGN Italia noted that while some criticized Eve's design as oversexualized, others felt there was a double standard among critics, fans, and developers who condemned the game while praising other examples like Nier: Automata and Bayonetta.

 Sales

 By June 2024, Shift Up announced that Stellar Blade had sold over 1 million units.
 By June 2025, the studio announced that the game had sold over 3 million units overall, with over 1 million units sold on PC in 3 days since its launch on the platform.
+As of January 2026, the game sold an estimated 6.1 million units according to market research firm Sensor Tower, including 3.7 million on PS5 and 2.4 million on Steam.

 According to market research firm Circana, Stellar Blade was the best-selling game in North America in April 2024, reflecting its strong market performance during that month.
 According to the Entertainment Software Association of Canada, the game was the second-best-selling software in Canada for the same month.
 According to Famitsu, it sold 67,131 physical units in Japan during a two-week period ending May 5, 2024, making it that period's best-selling new release.
 They reported it had sold 111,490 physical units in Japan by July 14, 2024.

 Following its PC launch, Stellar Blade ranked first on Steam's global top sellers list.
-The game reached over 183,000 concurrent players on Steam within a day, the highest ever for a single-player game published by Sony.
+The game reached over 183,000 concurrent players on Steam within a day.
 It surpassed 192,000 concurrent players on Steam over the first weekend after release.
+This placed it as the highest ever for a single-player game published by Sony.